ankitsaxena21/EthPay/README.md

 # EthPay ([Live Site](https://ethpay.herokuapp.com/))

 EthPay is a fast and simple peer to peer payment app with an inbuilt reward system for transactions above 10 ANK.

-#Why EthPay ?
-  -Easily swap Eth<=>Ank
-  -Buy cool products
-  -Chatrooms
-  -Use compound and uniswap protocol
+It works on compound finance and uniswap protocol deployed on matic testnet.
+Users can easily swap ether to ANK, buy cool products and use chatrooms to connect with other users.

 ## Getting Started